ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 How to Choose the Right Form

-Coenzyme Q10 (Ubiquinone) is classified as T1 Preferred in the FormulaForge formulary — our top recommendation for Coenzyme Q10.
-It carries a bioavailability rating of good (S2), meaning more of the active compound reaches your tissues per dose unit compared to lower-tier forms.
+Coenzyme Q10 (Ubiquinone) is classified as Preferred Form by FormulaForge — our top recommendation for Coenzyme Q10.
+It carries a bioavailability rating of good absorption, meaning more of the active compound reaches your tissues per dose unit compared to lower-rated forms.

-When choosing a Coenzyme Q10 supplement, look for the S1 (best absorption) bioavailability tier on the label or formulary listing.
-T1 Preferred forms have the strongest research-backed evidence for efficient absorption.
+When choosing a Coenzyme Q10 supplement, read the label for the specific form name — that is what determines how much you actually absorb.
+Preferred Forms have the strongest research-backed evidence for efficient absorption.

 Other forms may be appropriate depending on individual goals, cost considerations, and your healthcare provider’s guidance.
 The best form for you depends on your specific health needs.